vircadia/vircadia-native-core/BUILD_WIN.md

 Remove `CMakeCache.txt` found in the `%HIFI_DIR%\build` directory.

-#### nmake cannot be found

-Make sure nmake.exe is located at the following path:

-    C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin

-If not, add the directory where nmake is located to the PATH environment variable.

 #### Qt is throwing an error

 Make sure you have the correct version (5.9.1) installed and `QT_CMAKE_PREFIX_PATH` environment variable is set correctly.